Types of Benefits

-Can You Qualify for Both SSDI and SSI Disability Benefits?
+Can I qualify for both SSDI and SSI benefits?

 Social Security Disability and Veterans

-Can you get both Social Security Benefits and Military Retirement?
+Can I get both Social Security Disability benefits and Military Retirement?

-Yes, and generally there is no reduction in your Social Security Benefits due to your Military Retirement.
-In other words you get full Social Security benefits based on your earnings.
+Yes, and generally there is no reduction in your Social Security Disability benefits due to your Military Retirement.
+In other words, you get full Social Security benefits based on your earnings.
 If you have health care benefits from the Department of Veteran’s Affairs your health care benefits may end or change when you become eligible for Medicare.

-Can you get Social Security Disability Benefits and VA compensation benefits?
+Can I get Social Security Disability benefits and VA Compensation benefits?

 How far back will Social Security pay me if I am approved?

-Social Security will only pay you past-due benefits one year prior to the day you filed your application, even if they find you disabled much earlier than that.
-In SSI cases you will only get paid from the date of your application.
+Social Security will only pay past-due benefits one year prior to the date on which the application was filed, even if they find you disabled much earlier than that.
+In SSI cases, you will only get paid from the date of your application.

 What information does a veteran or present member of the military need to apply for SSDI or SSI benefits?

-- Your original or certified copy of your birth certificate of proof of US citizenship or legal residency of foreign-born.
+- Original or certified copy of your birth certificate of proof of US citizenship or legal residency of foreign-born

-- DD 214 if you are discharged from the military.
+- DD 214 if discharged from the military

-- Any military or workers compensation and include proof of payment.
+- Any military or workers compensation (include proof of payment)